|

 Discussion).

-to be submitted to a sequence database (Genbank, EMBL, DDJB) and the accession numbers
+submission (Genbank, EMBL, DDJB) and listing of the accession number.

 Translocations

-segment of SGCA (alpha-sarcoglycan, amino acids Valine-250 to the stop codon at 387)
+SGCA (alpha-sarcoglycan, amino acids Valine-250 to the stop codon at

 Complex rearrangements